NilPointer-Software/bdfd-wiki/src/bdscript/argsCheck.md

 ## Syntax
 ```
-$argsCheck[how-many;error message]
+$argsCheck[how many?;error message]
 ```

 ## Parameters
-- `how-many`: How many arguments there should be in the user’s message.
+- `how many?`: How many arguments there should be in the user’s message.
 > If you want users to have 3 or more arguments in their message; you can use `>3`.
 If you want users to have less than 3 arguments in their message, you can use `<3`.
 If you want the users to have exactly 3 arguments in their message put `3`.
 - `error message`: The message that the bot will send if the user has too many/little arguments.